Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

 });
 </script>

 1. Can you add your own audio?
 2. Can you add your own video?
+Find a great meme and make it appear!
+**Hint** Remember you need a fully qualified URL here for example: **https://montana-media-arts.github.io/web-tech-Spring2019/data/Brahms.mp3**

 ## Change Source with Events